King Ludwig’s only one finished castle

 Renaissance and Baroque, representing his formal side, embodying his Royal standing, and how the people of Bavaria must see him as a structured individual.
 On the other hand, his more natural side, extravagance, imagination and artistic, free-willed side that he wants the people to see, are visible by the sections that are of an English Gardenesque style.
 This is also where the Venus Grotto is located.

 In 1868, the King commissioned the first drawings for his buildings.
 He started with Herrenchiemsee and Neuschwanstein, although the construction of Herrenchiemsee did not commence for another decade, in 1878.

 An unfinished and never started castle was Falkenstein.

-- Back-packs may cause accidents.
-If you want, you may use free of charges, the lockers nearby.
+- Unsecure back-packs may cause accidents.
+Use free of charges, the lockers nearby.

 - Tickets are difficult to book.
-Better you ask for an agent or tour guide.
+Better you ask for a tour guide.